Is Lagos Portugal Worth Visiting?

 It gets very crowded in summer

-Ok, so crowded is a synonymous to the Algarve in the summer, but Lagos is one of the most busy and popular summer destinations in Portugal.
+Ok, so crowded is synonymous with the Algarve in the summer, but Lagos is one of the busiest and most popular summer destinations in Portugal.

-Needless to say, there are less crowded places on the Algarve.
-Personally, I try to visit Lagos between October and May which is when I think it’s the most pleasant to be there.
+Needless to say, there are less crowded places in the Algarve.
+Personally, I try to visit Lagos between October and May, which is when I think it’s the most pleasant to be there.

 Travel safety